-a.
+- a.
 TOPIC -- All speeches entered must be the original work of the contestant.
 Any appropriate subject may be used, but the orator must be truthful.
 Any non-factual reference, including a personal one, must be so identified.
 All speeches must have been prepared during the current competitive year.
-Speeches that have been used in tournaments or service club contests in previous years shall be disqualified; this rule applies to a new speech by a speaker based on the same subject used in a previous year or to any subject used for any original speech by the same contestant during the same or previous years.
+Speeches that have been used in tournaments or service club contests in previous years shall be disqualified; this rule applies to a new speech by a speaker based on the same subject used in a previous year or to any subject used for any original speech by the same contestant during the same or previous years. - b.

-b.
 TIME -- Speeches shall be no longer than ten minutes; there is no minimum time.
-Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank.
+Exceeding this time limit by more than 30 seconds shall be penalized by a lowering of one rank. - c.

-c.
 QUOTATIONS -- No more than 150 words of the speech may be direct quotations from another speech or writing.
-Extensive paraphrasing from other sources is prohibited.

-d.
-VISUAL AIDS -- No notes, visual or audio aids, or manuscripts shall be permitted in the contest rounds.
-Speeches must be delivered from memory.
+Extensive paraphrasing from other sources is prohibited. - d.
+VISUAL AIDS -- No notes, visual or audio aids, or manuscripts shall be permitted in the contest rounds. - e.
+PERFORMANCE -- The speech must be delivered from memory; no notes, prompting or scripts shall be permitted.
+No costumes or props shall be permitted.